UnyieldingHeart-Games/UnyieldingHeart-Games/README.md

 ----

 ## Introduction
 I am just a 15 year old indie developer who enjoys making games.
 I began uploading my games back in 2019, on Gamejolt.
-I won't be uploading source code of my games, as I don't like sharing them.
+I won't be uploading source code of _my own games_, as I don't like sharing them.

 I don't just use Construct 2 and p5.js, though.
 I also use ```GDevelop``` for making games, and I make FNF mods, using the [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) "Mods" folder.